ibm-cloud-docs/power-iaas/backup-strategies.md

 Learn more about different AIX and IBM i backup strategies for {{site.data.keyword.powerSysFull}}.
 {: shortdesc}

-[Private Cloud]{: tag-red} Your application configuration and data are not backed up automatically.
+[On-Premises]{: tag-red} Your application configuration and data are not backed up automatically.
 To recover from a disaster, IBM backs up your configuration data that is required to rebuild a pod.
 The configuration data includes the virtual machine configurations and private cloud image repositories.
 However, backup and restoration of client data and client OS images is your responsibility.

 ## Image capture
 {: #backup-image-capture}